 ESPRESSO was designed to be an ultra-stable spectrograph capable of reaching an RV precision of the order of $10\,\mathrm{cm/s}$, i.e., one order of magnitude better than the goal RV stability of its predecessor, HARPS.
 To this aim, the spectrograph has a fully fixed configuration for the highest thermo-mechanical stability.
 The optics are mounted on a tri-dimensional optical bench specifically designed to keep the optical system within the thermo-mechanical tolerances required for high-precision RV measurements.
-The bench is located inside a vacuum vessel inside which a 10^{-5} mbar class vacuum is permanently maintained.
+The bench is located inside a vacuum vessel where a $10^{-5}\,\mathrm{mbar}$ class vacuum is permanently maintained.
 An overview of the optomechanics of the spectrograph is shown in Fig. 8.
-The temperature of the optical system is required to be stable at the mK level in order to avoid both optical index refraction variations and mechanical instabilities.
-This requirement is fulfilled by locating the spectrograph in a multi-shell active thermal enclosure system, depicted in Fig. 9 and Fig. 10.
+The temperature of the optical system is stabilized at the mK level to avoid optical index refraction variations and triggering mechanical instabilities.
+This requirement is fulfilled by locating the spectrograph in an active multi-shell thermal enclosure system, depicted in Fig. 9 and Fig. 10.
 Each shell improves the temperature stability by a factor of 10, thus getting from typically Kelvin-level variations in the CCL down to mK stability inside the vacuum vessel and on the optical bench.